Maxim restaurant suicide bombing

 The Maxim restaurant bombing was a Palestinian suicide bombing which occurred on October 4, 2003, in the beachfront restaurant Maxim in Haifa, Israel.
 Twenty-one civilians were killed and 60 were injured.
 Among the victims were two families and four children, including a two-month-old baby.

-The restaurant, which is located at the seafront near the southern boundary of the city of Haifa, was frequently attended by both Arab and Jewish local populations, and was widely seen as a symbol of peaceful coexistence in Haifa.
+The restaurant was frequented by both Arab and Jewish customers and was widely seen as a symbol of peaceful coexistence.

 The militant organization Islamic Jihad claimed responsibility for the attack.
 It was condemned by Palestinian President Yasser Arafat.
-The restaurant's interior was destroyed by the blast, and was completely rebuilt seven months after the attack.
+The restaurant's interior was destroyed by the blast and was completely rebuilt seven months after the attack.

 Background

 The Maxim restaurant is a beachfront restaurant located near the south entry to Haifa.
 It is co-owned by Jews and Christian Arabs, and is known for being a symbol of co-existence.

 The attack

 On October 4, 2003, at 14:10 pm, the 28-year-old Palestinian suicide bomber Hanadi Jaradat detonated the explosive belt she was wearing inside the Arab-Jewish Maxim restaurant in Haifa.
 21 Israelis (18 Jews and 3 Arabs) were killed, and 60 others were wounded.

 The bomb included metal fragments packed around the explosive core, that sprayed around the restaurant, maximizing lethal effect.
 According to Haifa police sources, the aftermath was gruesome, with some of the dead still sitting upright at their tables, while others, including children and babies, were slammed against the walls.
 Due to the force of the explosion, all that remained of Jaradat was her head.

 Among the victims were two families and four children, including a two-month-old baby.
 Three Maccabi Haifa officials were lightly injured in the bombing.